Home > Downloads

 California Democratic Party

-The 2016 California Democratic Party platform includes new caregiving language.
-The Health Care Section now includes the bullet: “Recognize the physical and financial burdens of family caregivers and support legislation and programs to provide adequate training, assistive interventions, and financial safety nets such as employer savings and tax credits.”
+The 2016 California Democratic Party platform included a caregiving bullet in the Health Care Section: “Recognize the physical and financial burdens of family caregivers and support legislation and programs to provide adequate training, assistive interventions, and financial safety nets such as employer savings and tax credits.”

 Iowa Democratic Party 4th Congressional District

 In some states, local party organizations below the state level adopt their own platforms.
 On April 30, 2016, the Iowa Democratic Party 4th Congressional District added caregiver support to the 4th District Platform.
 Points specific to caregiver support include Training and supports for caregivers, Caregiver tax credits, and Focus on living at home.
-Volunteers in Iowa are continuing to advocate for caregiving to be added to the state platform in upcoming meetings.
 The full plank on Aging and Disabilities appears on page 37 of the 4th Congressional District convention call book, which you can read at:

 Maine Democratic Party